Binnya Dala: Rise of Binnya Dala (Aung Hla)

-The Rise of Aluangpaya
+Rise of Aluangpaya (Aung Zeya)

 The resistance came from a kyedaing, or hereditary chief, named Aung Zeya from Moksobo who persuaded 46 nearby villages to join him in resistance.
 One of the Hanthawaddy officer sent a detachment of fifty men to the vicinity of Moksobo and summoned Aung Zeya to appear and take the oath.
 He came with about twenty men but surprised the detachment and wiped them out.
 A stronger detachment was then sent and Aung Zeya ambushed them in the jungle and defeated them with a great loss.
 Aung Zeya then proclaimed himself king and took the name, Alaungpaya (the Embryo Buddha) and founded the Konbaung Dynasty.
 He renamed Moksobo to Shwebo and fortified the village with stockades and a moat.

 Upayaza underestimated the importance of the resistance headed by a petty village officer and made the biggest blunder of the Hanthawaddy Kingdom.
 He immaturely decided to return to Pegu taking with him twenty thousand men and greater part of the flotilla leaving Talaban to complete the pacification around Shwebo.
 The rationale for deploying the forces from Ava to Pegu was the perceived Siamese threat arising out of the recent annexation of Upper Tenasserim (Tanintharyi).
 The existential threat was Upper Burma, not Siam, who was only interested in an opportunistic land grab at that time.

 Talaban knew it was necessary to crush the incipient rebellion and led a strong party towards the stronghold but was unable to breach it without the cannons.
 He withdrew with great losses.
 Binnya Dala recalled Talaban and replaced him with Taungoo Ngwegunhmu.
 But the replacement did not change the situation and Hanthawaddy suffered one defeat after another.
 In the meantime, Alaungpaya was able to raise a large army and consolidated most of Upper Burma by driving the Habthawaddy forces and their ally Gwe Shan.
 In January 1754, Alaungpaya's seventeen-year-old second son, Hsinbyushin, invested and captured Ava.
 The commander of Hanthawaddy forces and his men were, however, able to escape to Pegu during the night.